 About the Author

 Ryan Brown is a corporate escape artist with a severe disdain for the mundane, an adrenaline junky, and a hammock addict.
-On his adventure travel blog, Lost Boy Memoirs, he shares his mis-adventures getting lost around the world through personal memoirs, photos, and videos.
-His mission is to experience cultures first hand to break down barriers and to inspire YOU to escape their comfort zones.
+On his adventure travel blog, Lost Boy Memoirs, he shares his misadventures getting lost around the world through personal memoirs, photos, and videos.
+His mission is to experience cultures first-hand to break down barriers and to inspire YOU to escape your comfort zone.
 Not all who are lost need to be found.